Decentralidia/Rebuttal/Readme.md

 # Reviewer 3

-We thank you for your valuable comments on our submission “User Voices, Platform Choices: Social Media Policy Puzzle with Decentralization Salt”.
+We thank you for your valuable comments on our submission "User Voices, Platform Choices: Social Media Policy Puzzle with Decentralization Salt".
 Furthermore, I appreciate your kindness in highlighting areas for improvement to facilitate a more comprehensive discussion.
 Your suggestion is valuable, prompting us to delve deeper into the analysis of the results.